diyorbek0309/fulfiledu-f-30/README.md

 ### JavaScript Fundamentals:

 1. Introduction.
 Variables.
 Data types.
-Arithmetic operators.
-   Comparison, Equality and Ternary operators.
+Arithmetic, Comparison and Assignment operators.
 2. Functions.
 Objects and Arrays.
 3. Working with Booleans.
 If else and switch case.
+Ternary operator.
 String.
 4. Loops: for, for of, for in, while and do while.
 Break and continue.
 5. JS Fundamentals practise.
 6. Working with Objects.
 Math and String.